xiulinyang/Aspect_Detection/NER/README.md

 <!-- USAGE -->
 ## Usage
 ### Train Model
 There are two options for Pretrained Models: BERT-large and BERT-base.
 By default we used BERT-base model.
-You can choose model type *base* or *large* using `--model large` argument.
+You can choose model type *base* or *large* using `--model` argument.
 Also we include the following arguments:

 ```
   --train_path, default='Data/tagged_ner_train.json